theirongolddev/gitlab-insights/docs/ui-component-architecture.md

 ## Executive Summary

-This document defines the foundational UI component architecture for GitLab Insights, establishing React Aria Components as the primary UI library and Tailwind CSS design tokens as the styling foundation.
+This document defines the foundational UI component architecture for GitLab Insights, establishing HeroUI (built on React Aria Components) as the primary UI library and Tailwind CSS design tokens as the styling foundation.

 **Core Principles:**
-1. **React Aria First** - Use React Aria primitives for all UI elements with semantic meaning
+1. **HeroUI First** - Use HeroUI components for professional, coherent design system
 2. **Design Tokens Only** - Never use hardcoded hex values; always use CSS custom properties
-3. **Accessibility by Default** - WCAG 2.1 Level AA compliance through proper component usage
+3. **Accessibility by Default** - WCAG 2.1 Level AA compliance through React Aria foundation
 4. **Consistency Over Convenience** - Reuse established patterns rather than creating one-offs

+**Updated as part of Story 1.5.1 (2025-11-28)** - Migrated from React Aria (unstyled primitives) to HeroUI (styled design system built on React Aria foundation).

 ---